Teach your dog to walk politely on leash, without pulling

 Because it works. . . from your dog’s perspective.
 Following behind a pulling dog essentially reinforces, teaches them that that’s what it takes to get there.
 So, they become more determined; and they get better at pulling, if it works.

 Consider the following illustration (from the dog’s perspective):

 Opposition reflex.
 When we apply a physical force to the dog, for example, while your dog is just standing there (relaxed), with a flat hand—pet and then gently press into the dog (on the dog’s side, at the rib-cage, press in with flat hand, continuous pressure, as if you were trying to move him away from you).
 Many dogs will respond by leaning into your hand—this is activation of the opposition reflex.
 When restrained or forced, the dog instinctively pulls away or applies an opposing force.
 No wonder dogs pull on leash!
 The dog may reflexively pull or work against what’s restraining him or her.

 Impulse control.
 Impulse control through obedience training (like stay, relaxation and distraction training) and tricks can help equip your dog with the ability to self-soothe and work through distracting stimuli.
 Dogs that regularly have off-leash access, such as group play, may be more likely to show on-leash frustration.

-If you train the brain you will be less reliant upon tools—if the harness works for you, great; but don't forget to work on brain training anyway so that you're not entirely reliant on gear to do it for you.
-Woof!
+If you condition (train) the dog’s brain you will be less reliant upon tools—if the harness works for you, great; but don't forget to work on brain training anyway so that you're not entirely reliant on gear to do it for you.

 Practice!
 No magic, it comes down to putting the time and work into it.
-You must practice on a regular basis to develop a new pattern of behavior, and you must reinforce the good stuff you want to see more of.
-Practice in many different settings and environments—these things will build reliability in your dog.
+You must practice (or rehearse) on a regular basis to develop a new pattern of behavior.
+Practice regularly, positively, in many different settings and environments to build reliability in your dog.

 "Teach your dog to walk politely on leash, without pulling"